-Planning long-term professional development (a minimum of one academic year, but preferably more) allows school leaders to strategically align training with the school’s academic goals.
+Planning long-term professional development allows school leaders to strategically align training with the school’s academic goals.
 Embedding the school’s academic goals into every stage of professional development, school leaders can create a clear and consistent path toward success.
-By taking a long-term view, principals can ensure a cohesive and progressive learning experience for teachers, reinforcing skills throughout the year while adapting to emerging challenges.
-This approach fosters continuity, allows for deeper dives into important topics, and provides time for discussion, peer collaboration, self-reflection and growth.
-Moreover, it helps schools prioritize key goals, schedule effectively, and ensure that professional learning is not rushed or reactive, but thoughtful and impactful.
-If long-term planning seems overwhelming, approach your planning month by month.
-Here are some suggestions:
+By taking a long-term view, principals can ensure a cohesive and progressive learning experience for teachers, reinforcing teaching skills development throughout the year while adapting to emerging challenges.

 August